adumont/adumont.github.io/calculators.md

 This picture shows some of my HP's calculators:
 ![](../assets/img/hp-collection.jpeg)

-## HP 48sx
+## HP-48sx

-This HP 48sx was the one I studied engineering with.
+This HP-48sx was the one I studied engineering with.
 I must have bought it around 1993.
 Before this one, I owned an HP48s which I sold to buy this one because it was expandable.
 I also have a 128K memory card and the original user manual.

 It was manufactured in Singapore in February 1993.